nunukim/autotest/Readme.md

     -c, --no-full-after-failed       Do not run full tests after failed test passed -v, --verbose                    Be verbose.
 Prints files that autotest doesn't know how to map to tests -q, --quiet                      Be quiet.
-    -r, --rc                         Path to config file.
-(Defaults to ~/.autotest or current_dir/.autotest) -h, --help                       Show this.
+    -r, --rc CONFIG                  Path to config file.
+(Defaults to ~/.autotest or current_dir/.autotest) -s, --style STYLE                Which style to use, e.g. rspec, rspec2 -h, --help                       Show this.

 Tips
 ====